Taffer/love-experiments/rotate-sprite/README.md

 sprite.
 I'm thinking that ancient platforms (think Commodore C=64 or Apple ][) wouldn't have the memory to waste for this sort of thing.

+The goal is to do this with one draw call, rather than two.
+I haven't thought of a way to make this work without doubling the width (or height) of the sprite, depending on which way you want to rotate.

 ## Credits

 This is written in Lua, using the [LÖVE](https://love2d.org/) 2D game engine.
 I